Bike Tour FAQs

 Can I ride my own bike?

-Definitely.
+Definitely (pease see below to make sure we can accommodate your bike type).
 If you’re flying, there are several bike shipping options that may be cheaper than trying to get your bike on a plane with you.
-We do ask that before your trip, you take your bike to get a routine tune-up and make sure that it’s in good condition for multiple days of riding.
+Prior to the tour, please take your bike to get a routine tune-up and make sure that it’s in good condition for multiple days of riding.
 Also make sure that you have the right kind of bike and tires for the surface you’ll be riding on during your trip.
 If your bike has an odd size tire you may want to bring a spare tube or 2, our support vehicles are well stocked but there are many variations out there.
 If you’re unsure about whether or not your bike is a good fit for the route, just give us a call.

 Can I ride a tandem?
 A recumbent?
 A trike?